ShamanHead/telbot/README.md

 Rest methods used only in Query.php and don't means to use outside of this file.

-Addons

-Name: Option.php
+Context
-Discription: Standart library addon, used to create a context into messages.
+With this class you can create a context into messages.
-Function:

 	static function value($bot, $act, $unique, $param1 = false) //Main function